Mark Zuckerberg denies he's running for president

 Facebook's board has also restructured the way the company's stock works, which would allow Zuckerberg to maintain control of the company even if he gave away equity or stepped aside for two years in a government position or office.

 The Chan Zuckerberg Initiative also earlier this month added some political firepower to its leadership.
-Zuckerberg poached David Plouffe, an ex-Obama advisor, from Uber, where he had been working as the ride-hailing company's chief advisor.
+Zuckerberg poached David Plouffe, an ex-Obama adviser, from Uber, where he had been working as the ride-hailing company's chief adviser.